codecrafters-io/build-your-own-shell/stage_descriptions/navigation-03-gq9.md

 As a recap, `cd` can receive multiple argument types:

 - Absolute paths, like `/usr/local/bin`.
-(Handled in the previous stage)
+(Handled in previous stages)
 - Relative paths, like `./`, `../`, `./dir`.
 - The `~` character.